Code-Institute-Submissions/the-monkees-24/README.md

 - Google chrome audits is how I tested my site.
 - [w3 validator](https://validator.w3.org) is another way I tested the site.

+### Thanks

+I would like to take this oppertunity to thank my mentor, Viktor Miclovich for giving me advice and help me understand things better.